react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 The `Knight` is now a drag source, but there are no drop targets to handle the drop yet.
 We're going to make the `Square` a drop target now.

 This time, we can't avoid passing the position to the `Square`.
-After all, how can it know where to move the knight if it doesn't know its own position?
+After all, how can the `Square` know where to move the dragged knight if the `Square` doesn't know its own position?
 On the other hand, it still feels wrong because the `Square` as an entity in our application has not changed, and if it used to be simple, why complicate it?
-When you face this dilemma, it's usually a sign that it is time to separate the [smart and dumb components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
+When you face this dilemma, it's time to separate the [smart and dumb components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).

 I'm going to introduce a new component called the `BoardSquare`.
 It renders the good old `Square`, but is also aware of its position.
-In fact, it's encapsulating what the `renderSquare` method inside the `Board` used to do.
+In fact, it's encapsulating some of the logic that the `renderSquare` method inside the `Board` used to do.
 React components are often extracted from such render submethods when the time is right.

 Here is the `BoardSquare` I extracted: